stong3/sihnpy/docs/1.fingerprinting/fp_intro.md

 - **Fingerprint identification accuracy**: whether a given individual was identified using a different brain imaging session
 - **Self-identifiability**: within-individual correlation of two brain imaging sessions
 - **Others-identifiability**: between-individual correlation of two brain imaging sessions
-- **Identifiability**: the difference between the fingerprint strength and the alikeness coefficient.
+- **Differential identifiability**: the difference between the fingerprint strength and the alikeness coefficient.
 Effectively a measure of distance between how similar an individual is to themselves compared to others.

 ## Use cases and limitations